Provisioning overview

 At a high level, the full provisioning process looks like this:

-- You create a provisioning policy to manage who gets access to Cloud PCs.
+You create a provisioning policy to manage who gets access to Cloud PCs.
 The provisioning policies are the engines that build, configure, and make Cloud PCs available to end users.
-Within a policy, you’ll provide details for the network, the image used to create each Cloud PC, and an Azure Active Directory (Azure AD) user group.
+Within a policy, you provide details for the network, the image used to create each Cloud PC, and a Microsoft Entra user group.

-- When a user in the Azure AD user group is assigned a Windows 365 license, Windows 365 automatically provisions a Cloud PC for the user.
+When a user in the Microsoft Entra user group is assigned a Windows 365 license, Windows 365 automatically provisions a Cloud PC for the user.
 This automation has three stages, which are invisible to the administrator.
 For more information on this automated process, see the Details of the automated provisioning process article.

 Provisioning policy objects